Ccantey/LCC-LCCMR/README.md

 ## Minnesota Legislative Coordinating Commission
 ### Legislative-Citizen Commission on Minnesota Resources (LCCMR) mapping application User Interface

-The **Land Acquisitions Map?** application is a completely open-source full-stack, responsive (RWD) application, built with PostGIS, Leaflet, and a little TLC.
+The **Land Acquisitions Map** application is a completely open-source full-stack, responsive (RWD) application, built with PostGIS, Leaflet, and a little TLC.

 See it in the wild at [http://gis.leg.mn/iMaps/LCCMR/landAcq](http://www.gis.leg.mn/iMaps/LCCMR/landAcq/)